 Today’s post is a conversation that is mostly neglected in our community.
-But I feel like we need to break up with silence and talk about the very serious consequences of being an environmentally-passionate and all-in-all conscious person.
+But I feel like we need to break up with silence and talk about the very serious consequences of being an environmentally conscious person.

 Sometimes, it can be really, really difficult to remain positive and believe me, as a glass half-full kinda girl these things take some time to hit me.
 But these past weeks have been challenging to say the least.
 If you are keeping up with the news recently, you may have seen that the UN released a new report with very dim predictions in regards to global warming.